 1 subject will cost $1750

 To calculate the total fees you will need to pay in a semester, simply multiply the cost per unit by the number of units you plan on taking.
 For example, if you plan on studying four 3-credit point units in a semester then your fees for the semester would be:

 - This is an example only.

-- Fees are subject to review.
+- Fees are indexed annually.